-- Volunteer training will be taking place in 2 different locations – the SUB Upper Lounge and Vertigo, both located on the main floor of the Student Union Building
+- Volunteer training will be taking place in 2 different locations – the Upper Lounge and Vertigo both located on the main floor of the Student Union Building

 - Training rooms are large in size and are mostly quiet but can be echoey and have lower levels of background noise including a fan

-- There will be chairs with no arms available in each of the rooms
+- There will be chairs without arms available in each of the rooms

-- Wheelchair accessible training spaces and washrooms – please check out our website for more specific information such as door widths.
-We’re in the process of gathering this information so pls do contact us if it’s not posted and you need it.
+- Wheelchair accessible training spaces and washrooms – please contact u s for more specific information such as door widths.

-- Participants are required to be scent-free.
-The SUB (Student Union Bldg) is a designated scent-free space, however we cannot guarantee who has been in the space before us as we are using shared spaces for training and cannot guarantee no residual scents will be present
+- The Student Union Building is a designated scent-free space, however we are using shared spaces for training and cannot guarantee no residual scents will be present

 - We strive to only use video with captioning